VDaroglou/GetDataCourseProject/README.md

 This Repo contains:
 - **tidydataset.txt**	The tidy data set
-- **CodeBook.md** 		CodeBook that describes the variables, the data, and any transformations or work that you performed                             to clean up the data
+- **CodeBook.md** 		Describes the variables, the data, and any transformations performed to clean up the data
 - **README.md**			  This file.
-README.md describes the overall process
+README.md describes the overall process.